fuyuantan/rag-workflow/README.md

 Add metadata fields to the raw data, in JSON format, including fields like "source path," "year," etc.

 3.Chunking<br>
-For TXT files with simple document structures, directly split by a fixed number of characters; an optional method is using a text splitter.
+For TXT files with simple document structures, directly split by a fixed number of characters; an optional method is using a text splitter.<br>
-For TXT files with complex document structures and multiple delimiters like newlines or spaces, use Recursive Character Text Splitter, which offers more flexible, non-fixed size splitting.
+For TXT files with complex document structures and multiple delimiters like newlines or spaces, use Recursive Character Text Splitter, which offers more flexible, non-fixed size splitting.<br>
 For Documents, such as those containing PDFs, images, tables, or code (Markdown, Python, JS are somewhat similar to Recursive Character splitting but with different delimiters): use Unstructured to extract data.
-For multimodal data (text+image), use models like GPT-4V, LLaVA, or FUYU-8b to generate text summaries for images, then embed and store them in a vector DB; alternatively, use CLIP to generate image embeddings.
+For multimodal data (text+image), use models like GPT-4V, LLaVA, or FUYU-8b to generate text summaries for images, then embed and store them in a vector DB; alternatively, use CLIP to generate image embeddings.<br>
-For semantic-level chunking, one method is to split by sentences (e.g., at periods), then compare the similarity of consecutive sentences to find points of significant difference and split there.
+For semantic-level chunking, one method is to split by sentences (e.g., at periods), then compare the similarity of consecutive sentences to find points of significant difference and split there.<br>
-Agentic chunking (intelligent splitting): For example, LangHub's wfh/proposal-indexing uses carefully crafted prompts to guide an LLM in the splitting process.
+Agentic chunking (intelligent splitting): For example, LangHub's wfh/proposal-indexing uses carefully crafted prompts to guide an LLM in the splitting process.<br>
 Enhancing expressiveness: Add context to chunks through padding or prompt engineering.

 4.Embedding / Generating Embeddings<br>